-Dr Emma Braham is a researcher and lecturer in Applied Geophysics and Structural Geology at University of Leeds.
-Emma is the leader of the Planetary Exploration Group and is involved in pioneering research focusing on volcanic systems in Mars.
-Her research helps us to understand the linkages and differences between Martian volcanic systems and volcanic systems on earth such as Icelandic volcanoes.
-Emma is a fellow for the Royal Astronomical Society and has many research publications.
-She has worked off-shore as a geophysicist.
+Dr Bramham is a Researcher and Lecturer in Applied Geophysics and Structural Geology at University of Leeds.
+Emma brought together the multi-speciality, cross-faculty Geothermal Leeds Research Group and is involved in geothermal research across a range of geothermal settings.
+Emma has many years of experience using geophysical and geological data to explore the subsurface, with a particular interest in active volcanic areas such as Iceland and Ethiopia.
+She also leads the Planetary Exploration Group at Leeds and is involved in pioneering research focusing on ancient volcanic systems in Mars.
+Her research helps us to understand the linkages and differences between Martian volcanic systems and volcanic systems on earth and other planets.
+Emma is a fellow of the Royal Astronomical Society and has previously worked in industry as an offshore geophysicist.

 Dr Stephen Carver

-Dr Carver has over 30 years experience of using Geographical Information Systems (GIS) for landscape evaluation with topical research interests in environmental management/modelling applications, rewilding, wild land mapping and public participation.
-He is now a senior lecturer in Geography at the University of Leeds, the director of the Wildland Research Institute and is co-chair of the World Wilderness Congress’ Science and Stewardship Symposium.
-Notably he is the co-author of the best selling text book “An Introduction to Geographical Information Systems” and sits of the editorial board of the International Journal of Wilderness.
+Dr Carver has over 30 years experience of using Geographical Information Systems (GIS) for landscape evaluation with topical research interests in environmental management and modelling applications, rewilding, wild land mapping and public participation.
+He is now a Senior Lecturer in Geography at the University of Leeds, the Director of the Wildland Research Institute and is Co-Chair of the World Wilderness Congress’ Science and Stewardship Symposium.
+Notably he is the Co-Author of the best selling text book “An Introduction to Geographical Information Systems” and sits on the editorial board of the International Journal of Wilderness.

-Prof Iain Clacher Professor Iain Clacher is the pro dean for International at Leeds University Business School and head of the University’s new Centre for Financial Technology and Innovation.
+Professor Clacher is the Pro Dean for International at Leeds University Business School and Head of the University’s new Centre for Financial Technology and Innovation.
 Iain is an internationally recognised expert in pensions and retirement savings.
 His work has been published widely in international journals, notably his expertise on sustainable pension systems, retirement decision making and trustee governance.
 Iain’s research has been used to advise a range of businesses and policy makers – he is often cited on issues of pensions, finance, and economics.
-More recently, Iain is a leader at the UK Centre for Greening Finance and Investment leading on the development of climate and environmental risk analytics
+More recently, Iain is a leader at the UK Centre for Greening Finance and Investment leading on the development of climate and environmental risk analytics.